zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 F\_Q \sim -\frac{\hbar}{L^2} \frac{\partial}{\partial \alpha} (\Delta \alpha)^2
 ```

 where $`L`$ is the gradient length.
-For steep gradients at sub-millimeter scales, this force can reach pico-Newton levels—small but potentially measurable.
+For steep gradients at sub-millimeter scales, this force can reach pico-Newton levels, small but potentially measurable.

 **(c) Anomalous dispersion and nonlocal kernels**